byuccl/fpga-programmer/lasertag/bluetooth/README.txt

 will cause multiple symbol defintions as this file is already compiled into the ZYBO libraries that are linked with all executables.

-The source code for the Android version can be found at:
+The source code for the Android version of the Adafruit Connect app can be found at:

 https://github.com/adafruit/Bluefruit_LE_Connect_Android